rpede/MobileProgramming24/_advanced_state/password_manager.md

 First, we need a class for the encryption key that can be passed around in the application.
-We also want to limit access to key.
+We also want to limit access to the key.
 Our entire application to depend on the [cryptography](https://pub.dev/packages/cryptography) package.
 Sound like a difficult problem to solve, but it can actually be done pretty